|Course #||Title||Credit Hours||Prerequisites|

 For programs in general: Science GPA and overall GPA of 3.4-3.5.
 500-1000 hours of "hands-on" health care experience for many programs (exs. nurse's aide, hospital volunteer, EMT; some schools do not count "shadowing") ; for master's programs GRE combined score of 1000 or better in the verbal and quantitative sections or an MCAT of 24-25

 For our agreement with St. Francis: GPA of 3.0 overall and 3.0 in prerequisite courses with no less than a C in any given course and a B or better in the Fall online course in Medical Terminology at St. Francis (PA 200; register no later than August 15th of the summer before senior year); Health care experience encouraged but not required.
 GRE not required.
 ONLY 2 GUARANTEED SEATS; You must identify your interest in the 4 + 2 Program NO LATER than the second semester of the SOPHOMORE YEAR and the overall GPA and prerequisite course work in progress must be at least 3.0 by the end of the sophomore year.
 For transfer students, St. Francis prerequisite courses taken at the student's former institution(s) MUST transfer to Juniata to count toward St. Francis requirements; all additional prerequisite course work must be taken at Juniata or St. Francis.
 IF YOU APPLY TO THE 4 + 2 PROGRAM YOU CANNOT APPLY TO ANY OTHER PROGRAMS.
 Therefore, this affiliation is only for students for whom St. Francis is their first choice.
 The 4 + 2 students send their transcript and a Letter of Intent (with their full name, address, phone number, social security number, and date of birth) to St. Francis, accompanied by a letter of endorsement from the Health Professions Director, the fall of their junior year.
-The only additional requirement for application is a supportive Committee letter that is sent the summer after their junior year; Applicants NOT in the 4 + 2 program apply through CASPA during the summer or early fall of the year prior to their intended year of matriculation.
+The only additional requirement for application is a supportive Committee letter and updated transcript that is sent the summer after their junior year; Applicants NOT in the 4 + 2 program apply through CASPA during the summer or early fall of the year prior to their intended year of matriculation.

 ALL PREREQUISITE courses MUST be taken at either St. Francis or Juniata College unless a prerequisite course was taken prior to matriculation at Juniata.
 If you take a prerequisite course abroad that is given credit and a grade on your transcript at Juniata, St. Francis will accept it.